And I’ll tell you about Romanko’s ABC of an all-star female list of spies, crime fighters and the shows they starred in…

 Finally a little about Karen A Romanko in her own words:

 Bio: Karen A. Romanko writes books about women and television.
-Her latest is Women of Science Fiction and Fantasy Television (McFarland, 2019), a follow-up to Television’s Female Spies and Crimefighters (McFarland, 2016).
+Her latest book is Women of Science Fiction and Fantasy Television (McFarland, 2019), a follow-up to Television’s Female Spies and Crimefighters (McFarland, 2016).
 She loves retro TV and discusses it on her blog Small Screen Pop.
 Karen lives in Los Angeles, where she enjoys walks on the beach and amateur photography.

 A disclaimer and personal thank you to Karen A Romanko for asking me to write this post.
 Financial compensation was not received for this post.
 I received a copy of this book in exchange for an honest review.
 All opinions expressed here are my own.
 If you are involved in the entertainment industry and would like to be featured or promoted here, please drop a line to me via my Contact Me Page.